-A lot of these costumes are delicate at the best of times, but the common options to get rid of the dreaded larvae, of boil washing the items or exposing to prolonged direct sunlight would be out of the question.
+A lot of these costumes are delicate at the best of times.
+The common options to get rid of the dreaded larvae, of boil washing the items or exposing to prolonged direct sunlight would be out of the question.

 The request came for a freezer unit that rails of costumes could be wheeled into and frozen down to -8 degrees to destroy the eggs of the hungry mites.

-Each rail kept “on ice” for 48 hours and then moved into a quarantined area until the whole collection was termite free!
+Each rail kept “on ice” for 48 hours and then moved into a quarantined area until the whole collection was larvae free!

 Now we’re all looking for puns on moths being attracted to the flame etc to enable our marketing gurus to see if we can make this niche market fly……!
 (Sorry)